Ficool

 "Our own analyst however do not care for the secrets of great houses and their ploys, We are the Guild of News, We report events how they go, not how certain people want them to go.
 Major disturbances were caused in certain realms, The churches have even mobilized saints, The commotion was certainly caused by perhaps a divine artifact, that we do not know the full details of.
 One thing is certain, There will be plenty to report.
 The saint smiled.

 "What a crazy guy."
-Astra smiled, obviously a mere mortal wasn't going to talk like that about great houses and churches, but a saint of the guild of news protected by an angels had the status and power to.
+Astra smiled, obviously a mere mortal wasn't going to talk like that about great houses and churches, but a saint of the guild of news protected by many powerful angels and divine artifacts not only had the status to do it but also the power.

 Astra arched a brow.
 Hmm but that's it?
 No grand proclamations?
 Just 'interesting'?
 He supposed that was expected—House Dusk was ancient, and they had probably seen worse.
 Still, the fact that the shadows reacted so violently meant something had definitely changed.
 Churches saints have mobilized, great...
 Astra paled, but they did not state which churches.